 Prisoners age 55 years or older (“older prisoners”) are the fastest growing segment of the criminal justice population, both as a result of stricter sentencing policy and an increasing number of older adult arrests.
 Since 1990, the number of older prisoners in the United States has more than tripled, and it is estimated that older prisoners could comprise up to one-third of the total U.S. prison population by 2030 if current sentencing policies remain unchanged.
 The percentage of new parolees who are older is also growing.
 Between 1990 and 1999, the number of state prisoners released to the community on parole nearly doubled and is expected to continue to increase.

 In general, older prisoners age prematurely and their physiologic age appears to be about 10–15 years older than their chronologic age.
 This “accelerated aging” can result from multiple factors—an unhealthy lifestyle prior to prison entry (eg, alcohol abuse, homelessness) and during incarceration (eg, poor diet, minimal exercise), limited lifetime access to preventive health care, and chronic stress during incarceration.

 On average, older prisoners tend to have high rates of multimorbidity, geriatric syndromes, and functional impairments.
 Older prisoners have considerably higher rates of chronic illnesses, such as diabetes, hepatitis C, hypertension, and chronic obstructive pulmonary disease as compared with younger prisoners and age-matched community-living older persons, and they are also likely to take multiple medications.
 Geriatric syndromes, including vision and hearing impairment, falls, chronic pain, and urinary incontinence are also common in this population and may lead to unique challenges.
-For example, an older prisoner may be at increased risk for physical ...
+For example, an older prisoner may be at increased ...